LSSU Student Handbook

 Lake Superior State’s Dining Service is committed to reducing our carbon foot print as much as we possibly can.
 We are currently composting organic materials that are used on campus as fertilizer.
 We recycle cans, bottles, plastic, paper and cardboard.
 We have reduced the number of deliveries by our suppliers each week which reduces the amount of fuel used.
 We have reduced the amount of prosperous going down the drain by changing our cleaning chemicals.
 We have gone tray less in the Main dining hall to reduce the amount of waste that is thrown away.
 We are currently increasing the amount of locally grown products.
 (Local would be from within the state of Michigan.)

 If you are looking for a part-time job, Lake State has approximately 600 employment opportunities for full-time students in places such as laboratories, offices, the Library, the physical plant and Auxiliary Services.
-If you’re interested in campus employment, you need to visit the Human Resources Office on the top floor of the Administration Building.
+If you’re interested in campus employment, you need to access the LSSU JOB Board in the employee tab of Anchor Access at my.lssu.edu..
 If you have any special needs or accommodation requests, please notify the Human Resources Office by calling ext.
 2213.

-Employment Services has information about off-campus employment.
-It is located in rm. #10 of the KJS Library and can be reached at extension 2233.
+The Center for Career Development has information about off-campus employment.
+It is located in the lower level of the KJS Library and can be reached at extension 2898.

 Cisler Student and Conference Center